MartinDrumel/martin-drumel-pirali-research-group/content/research/test/index.md

 To cross-reference a figure, provide it with an ID, for example: {{< figure src="IMG_20210505_101014.jpg" id="wowchemy" >}}.
 Assets images library {{< figure src="icon.png" id="wowchemy" >}}

-The figure can now be cross-referenced with a link in the form [A Figure](#figure-wowchemy).
+The figure can now be cross-referenced with a link in the form [my Figure](#figure-wowchemy).